Updated: Nov 22, 2021

 It isn't difficult for most of us to stay within a healthy weight range for our height.
 No - BMI is not an ideal metric - there are flaws.
 However for the majority of us it provides a basic guide of where we should be, and we shouldn't automatically look for excuses when our weight shoots up near the 30+ BMI line.

 The fact that 26% of men and 29% of women are obese simply isn't on.
 It will most often be down to bad food and drink choices, poor (or absent) levels of physical activity and other bad lifestyle choices.
 There are some medical reasons why someone might have a high BMI (some medications, psychological reasons, diseases) but in 20 years of being around gyms, members and exercise in general, this is a tiny minority (sorry I don't the number).

 27% of adults reported less than 30 minutes of moderate or vigorous physical activity per week and were classified as ‘inactive’

 It's important to know what 'moderate' exercise means here.
 The NHS lists examples of moderate exercise as brisk walking, riding a bike and dancing.
 We're not talking super-intense stuff here.

 There is simply no excuse to get less than 30 minutes per week of moderate intensity exercise.
 Please don't say "I don't have time".
-Please don't say "I can't be bothered" (Lazy Lisa).
-There is no excuse.
+Please don't say "I can't be bothered".

 Also, the Government wants you exercising for 150 minutes per week (2.5 hours) to help bring about the MANY physical benefits.
 Might I add that in an age of lockdowns, high anxiety, high-stress and general horrible-ness, there are significant benefits for your mental health as well if you'd just go for that 30 min brisk walk once a day.